ls-ynevet/node-rules-engine-demo/README.md

 scanning interval:  30000
 performance: 1.382125000000002 ms
 ```
-## View & Update The Engines' rulesets
+## View and amend the rulesets of the engines.
 #### Zen Engine
 Upload the JDM file `rulesets/blackwidow-jdm.json` into the ZEN Editor in order to visualize & update it: https://editor.gorules.io/